IgVincon/IgVincon/README.md

 - 👋 Hi, I’m @IgVincon, currently I'm working in a project which aims to improve the overall quality of the educational system by processing data from a child development census evaluation (e.g.: predicting grade retention and developing strategies to reduce it).
+Link to the project: https://indi.psico.edu.uy/en
 - 👀 These are the kind of problems I'm interested in and are the reason I changed my focus from a purely academic interest in psychology to an applied one.
 Thus, helping in the decision-making processes and delivering results that can benefit society as a whole.
 - 🌱 I’m currently learning data science and psychometry in order to better achieve my interest's.
 Specifically I'm working on improving my SQL skills.